Maximizing Influence with Graph Neural Networks

 \section{Abstract}

 Finding the seed set that maximizes the influence spread over a network is a well-known NP-hard problem.
 Though a greedy algorithm can provide near-optimal solutions, the subproblem of influence estimation renders the solutions inefficient.
 In this work, we propose \textsc{Glie}, a graph neural network that learns how to estimate the influence spread of the independent cascade. \textsc{Glie} relies on a theoretical upper bound that is tightened through supervised training.
 Experiments indicate that it provides accurate influence estimation for real graphs up to 10 times larger than the train set.
-Subsequently, we incorporate it into three influence maximization techniques.
+Subsequently, we incorporate it into two influence maximization techniques.
 We first utilize Cost Effective Lazy Forward optimization substituting Monte Carlo simulations with \textsc{Glie}, surpassing the benchmarks albeit with a computational overhead.
-To improve computational efficiency we first devise a Q-learning method that learns to choose seeds sequentially using \textsc{Glie}'s predictions.
-Finally, we arrive at the most efficient approach by developing a provably submodular influence spread based on \textsc{Glie}'s representations, to rank nodes while building the seed set adaptively.
+To improve computational efficiency we develop a provably submodular influence spread based on \textsc{Glie}'s representations, to rank nodes while building the seed set adaptively.
 The proposed algorithms are inductive, meaning they are trained on graphs with less than 300 nodes and up to 5 seeds, and tested on graphs with millions of nodes and up to 200 seeds.
 The final method exhibits the most promising combination of time efficiency and influence quality, outperforming several baselines.